databrary/design/ridir-16/narrative.md

 The implementation plan consists of four main projects aligned with the specific aims.
 The sections below describe the main phases in general terms, with specific technical details, including a timeline, provided in the Technical Plan addendum.

-#### Project 1: Import, representation/visualization, and export of information in coding files
+#### Project 1: Import, conversion, and export of information in coding files

 Project 1 focuses on importing coding files from the leading video coding tools used by developmental scientists, representing the information within Databrary, and exporting coding files in their native formats.
 Despite significant variation across video-coding tools, most behavioral codes consists of a start time, an optional end time, and an associated value which may be a simple string, annotation, or other data structure.
 Coding files typically consist of one or more arrays of these codes, organized into separate, possibly hierarchical or nested coding passes.
-Databrary’s existing data model includes an internal representation that allows users to apply tags to user-selected segments of specific videos.
+Databrary’s existing data model includes an internal representation that allows users to apply multi-valued record data representing concepts such as depicted individuals or tasks to user-selected segments of specific videos.
 We will extend this foundation in building the coding-related capabilities that constitute Project 1.

 As described in the Technical Plan, Co-I and Databrary Systems Architect, Simon, has extensive experience developing and deploying databases of the sort required to implement these features.